syncfusion/flutter-widgets/packages/syncfusion_pdfviewer_android/README.md

 **Disclaimer:** This is a commercial package.
 To use this package, you need to have either a Syncfusion<sup>&reg;</sup> commercial license or [Free Syncfusion<sup>&reg;</sup> Community license](https://www.syncfusion.com/products/communitylicense).
 For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

 **Note:**
-This is an optional package, and it will not work for Android devices running API level 35 and above.
+This is an optional package with limited Android support.
+Please note that this package is not compatible with Android devices running API level 35 (Android 15) and above

 ## Table of contents
 - [Get the demo application](#get-the-demo-application)